St. Stephen's Church, Tangermünde: Organ

-The Baroque organ of 1624 by Hans Scherer the Younger and his brother Fritz Scherer, which is still played, is especially noteworthy.
+The Baroque organ of 1624 by the brothers Hans and Fritz Scherer, which is still played, is especially noteworthy.
 Its design, consisting of a main organ, a Rückpositiv and bass pipes, is a clear example of the Scherers' construction technique known as the "Hamburg Prospekt".
-In 1994 it was restored by the company Alexander Schuke Potsdam Orgelbau.
+In 1994 it was restored by Alexander Schuke Potsdam Orgelbau.
 The organ, which had been altered several times in its history, was restored to its original acoustic pattern, which was possible as 50% of the original pipes were still in place.
-The instrument is tuned in a mid-tone.
+The instrument is tuned in a meantone temperament.

 Bells

 The bells made by Herman Grosse in 1869 were originally a set of four.
 The smallest one, weighing 1,083 lbs, was destroyed during World War I. In 1949, when the bells were re-hung after World War II, they were replaced in their original wooden yokes.
 In 1961, the bells were attached to an offset steel yoke.
-During an extensive refurbishment in 2010, the bells were turned 90 degrees into what has been their original position.
+During an extensive refurbishment in 2010, the bells were turned 90 degrees into their original position.
 Straight yokes and new clappers were also incorporated.
 The biggest bell has been placed at the central part of the building in a valuable bell frame of 1767.
 The two smaller ones, weighing 4,460 lbs. and 2,880 lbs respectively, each of them in its respective bell frame, have been hung in the north and south towers.
 Since the year 2000 the hourly chimes have been sounded by a cup-shaped bell located in the open bell tower.